Guide

 Emergency care

 Emergency dental treatment will not be provided by your allocated dental student.
-If this is required, you may attend dental A+E on the first floor.
+If emergency dental care is required, you may contact dental A+E on the first floor.

-For out of hours care, patients may access services via NHS Tayside or NHS 24 (dial 111).
+Patients may access services via NHS Tayside or NHS 24 (dial 111) For out of hours and weekend emergency dental care.

 Treatment provided by dental students terms and conditions

-• By attending the undergraduate student clinic at Dundee Dental Hospital (DDH), you accept that your dental treatment will be carried out by undergraduate dental students under the supervision of a suitably qualified dentist or dental therapist.
+• By attending the undergraduate student clinic at Dundee Dental Hospital and Research School you accept that your dental treatment will be carried out by undergraduate dental students under the supervision of a suitably qualified dentist or dental therapist.

 • Student clinics are not covered by national waiting time standards and are available Monday to Friday (09:00 - 15:30) during University term time only.